 Interrupted downloads waste time and bandwidth when a large archive, disk image, or backup already exists partly on disk.
 Resuming the same file avoids starting again from byte zero after a dropped connection, cancelled terminal session, or short-lived network outage.

-cURL resumes a download with -C - or --continue-at -.
+cURL resumes a download with --continue-at - or its short form -C -.
 The dash tells cURL to read the current local file size and request only the remaining bytes from the server, appending them to the same output file instead of replacing it.

 Resume is only safe when the partial local file still belongs to the same remote object and the server accepts byte-range requests.
 Current cURL documentation also marks --continue-at as incompatible with --range, --no-clobber, and --remove-on-error, so resume jobs need a direct single-file transfer.

-If the original transfer used -o, resume must use the same local filename so cURL can calculate the correct byte offset.
+If the original transfer used --output, resume must use the same local filename so cURL can calculate the correct byte offset.

 ** Resuming transfer from byte position 262144